undb-io/docs/src/content/docs/view/sort.md

 ## Summary

 The **View Sort** feature in **undb** provides a simple yet powerful way to organize data within your views by sorting rows based on field values.
-While most fields support sorting, it’s important to be aware that some fields are non-sortable due to their nature.
+While most fields support sorting, it's important to be aware that some fields are non-sortable due to their nature.